 The principle business of Skeena Resources Limited ("Skeena" or "the Company") is the exploration and development of mineral properties in the Golden Triangle of northwest British Columbia, Canada.
 The Company owns or controls several exploration-stage properties including the past-producing Snip gold mine ("Snip"), and an option to acquire a 100% interest in the past-producing Eskay Creek gold mine ("Eskay").
 Skeena also announced the results of a Preliminary Economic Assessment for the Spectrum-GJ copper-gold porphyry project ("Spectrum-GJ"), for which the Company holds a 100% interest in the Spectrum property and an option to acquire a 100% interest in the adjoining GJ property.

 The Company is a reporting issuer in British Columbia, Alberta and Saskatchewan.
-The Company trades on the TSX Venture Exchange under the symbol SKE.
+The Company trades on the TSX Venture Exchange under the symbol SKE, the OTCQX under SKREF and the Frankfurt Stock Exchange under RXFB.

 EXPLORATION PROPERTIES